j-hc/Reddit_ChatBot_Python/README.rst

                                 period=1.5  # in what period (minutes)
                                 )

-    # now you can add hooks to the websock object in order for them to be executed when a message is received like so:
+    # now you can add hooks which will be executed when a frame is received like so:

-    # create a function and hook:
-    @chatbot.after_message_hook
+    @chatbot.after_message_hook # default frame_type is MESG
     def roll(resp):  # resp is a SimpleNamespace that carries all the data of the received frame messg_s = resp.message.split()
         if messg_s[0] == "!roll" and len(messg_s) == 3:  # if received message says !roll